 You can also rent a kayak, paddleboard, canoe, pontoon boat, sailboat or wave runner at numerous spots in town.
 Serenity Tall Ship Sailing cruises is a great new option.

 Saugatuck merchants pride themselves in stocking unique and unusual items.
 Check out all the nooks and crannies filled with merchandise up and down Butler Street and side streets.
 Nearby Douglas offers more shops and galleries.

 Saugatuck has been a magnet for artists for over a century.
 There are lots of galleries and studios in the area offering every kind of art imaginable.
 You can also visit Oxbow, the summer art school of the Art Institute of Chicago.
 Check out their Friday Night Open Houses and art auctions.
 Oxbow’s beautiful rustic setting and rich history is worth a trip in itself.
 Ask someone to show you the trail to Crow’s Nest, the views are spectacular!

-Sample Michigan’s wines at the downtown tasting rooms of Tabor Hill and Fenn Valley or grab a Michigan Winery Guide and tour the countryside visiting the 15 plus wineries and cider mills that are located within an hour’s drive.
+Sample Michigan’s wines at Fenn Valley’s tasting room in downtown Saugatuck or grab a Michigan Winery Guide and tour the countryside visiting the 15 plus wineries and cider mills that are located within an hour’s drive.
 If beer is more to your liking, head over to Saugatuck Brewing for dinner and a flight of their latest brews.
 You can even make your own beer there.
-Hungry Village Tours will take you on “A Culinary Walk” or “A Delicious Drive” as you sample your way through some of West Michigan’s best foods.
+Other nearby breweries include Waypost and Guardian.

 THE SAUGATUCK CENTER FOR THE ARTS